 |Universal Hospital Services, Inc.|

 |7700 France Avenue South, Suite 275|

 |Edina, MN 55435|

 Adjusted EBITDA Reconciliation.
-Adjusted EBITDA is defined by UHS as Earnings Before Interest, Taxes, Depreciation and Amortization (“EBITDA”) before management and board fees, gain on sale of Minneapolis district office, stock option expense, FAS 141 impact, loss on extinguishment of debt and transaction and related costs, which may not be calculated consistently among other companies applying similar reporting measures.
+Adjusted EBITDA is defined by UHS as Earnings Before Interest, Taxes, Depreciation and Amortization (“EBITDA”) before management, board, and strategic fees, other, stock option expense, FAS 141 impact, loss on extinguishment of debt and transaction and related costs, which may not be calculated consistently among other companies applying similar reporting measures.
 EBITDA and Adjusted EBITDA are not intended to represent an alternative to operating income or cash flows from operating, financing or investing activities (as determined in accordance with generally accepted accounting principles (“GAAP”)) as a measure of performance, and are not representative of funds available for discretionary use due to UHS’ financing obligations.
 EBITDA is included because it is a widely accepted financial indicator used by certain investors and financial analysts to assess and compare companies and is an integral part of UHS’ debt covenant calculations, and Adjusted EBITDA is included because UHS’ financial guidance and certain compensation plans are based upon this measure.
 Management believes that Adjusted EBITDA provides an important perspective on the company’s ability to service its long-term obligations, the company’s ability to fund continuing growth, and the company’s ability to continue as a going concern.
-A reconciliation of operating cash flows to EBITDA and Adjusted EBITDA is included below (millions).
+A reconciliation of operating cash flows to EBITDA and Adjusted EBITDA is included below.

 Universal Hospital Services, Inc.

 Rex Clevenger, 952-893-3254

 Executive Vice President and Chief Financial Officer